NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 =======================================================
 ```
 Only 3 simulations have place holders but you can add additional ones if you would like (e.g. `4> ...` )
-To access a variable from a file in another directory, just point to the correct simulation when calling `Main Variable` using the `@` character:
+To access a variable from a file in another directory, just point to the correct simulation when calling `Main Variable` (or `2nd Variable`) using the `@` character:

 ```python
 Main Variable  = XXXXX.filename@N.variable`